hal/docs/release-coordination/versions/README.md

 # Released Versions

 This page shows the version matrix for the various HAL releases and how they relate to WildFly and EAP releases.
-The last section lists versions which are not bound to a specific WildFly or EAP version, but which are available as standalone console.
+The last section lists versions which are not bound to a specific WildFly or EAP version, but which are available as standalone consoles.

 ## WildFly